 In an October 2022 statement to The New York Times, a spokesperson for the Church of Scientology denied that they’d pressured any alleged victims.
 “The church does not discourage anyone from reporting any alleged crime nor tell anyone not to report any alleged criminal conduct,” the statement read, in part.

 On Nov.
 30, a Los Angeles County Superior Court judge declared a mistrial after the jury remained deadlocked on a verdict.
 At the time, the D.A.’s office said they would consider “next steps as it relates to prosecuting this case.”
 On Jan.
-10, 2023, they made that determination, Deputy District Attorney Reinhold Mueller telling the court that their office will pursue a second trial against Masterson.
+10, 2023, they made that determination, and Deputy District Attorney Reinhold Mueller told the court that their office would pursue a second trial against Masterson.
 “Not giving these victims another chance with a jury who can sit there and consider all of the evidence — win, lose or draw –- that would be an injustice,” Mueller said, arguing that the jury ignored supporting testimony, per Variety.

 Defense attorney Philip Cohen argued that it was unlikely any jury would vote unanimously to convict Masterson and moved to dismiss the case.
 However, the judge denied the defense’s request and set a date of March 29 for jury selection.

 After the news broke, two of the women who testified at the actor’s first trial issued a statement.
 “We are pleased that Danny Masterson will not be permitted to simply escape criminal accountability,” they said.
 “Despite suffering years of intimidation and harassment, we are completely committed to participating in the next criminal trial to the extent requested by prosecutors and again testifying about Mr. Masterson’s depraved behavior.”